 Transcript Notation and Future Registration

-If the student has been academically suspended, he/she no longer is in “good standing” with the College and must complete specific requirements in order to be reinstated to good standing.
-See “Policies of the Committee on Academic Status.”
+If the student has been academically suspended, he/she no longer is in “good standing” with the university and must complete specific requirements in order to be reinstated to good standing.

 Taking Courses Away

-Any student who intends to take coursework while withdrawn from William and Mary must have written permission in advance from the University Registrar to ensure that credit will be transferred.
+Any student who intends to take coursework while withdrawn from William & Mary must have written permission in advance from the University Registrar to ensure that credit will be transferred.
 No retroactive transfer of such credit is permitted.
 Forms are available on the Registrar’s website.
-Students who have been academically suspended from the College are no longer in good standing and cannot transfer credits to William and Mary from their time away.
+Students who have been academically suspended from the university are no longer in good standing and cannot transfer credits to William & Mary from their time away.

-Re-enrollment after any type of withdrawal requires the submission of the Re-enrollment Application form to the Dean of Students Office as early as possible, but no later than the deadlines posted on this website.
+Re-enrollment after any type of withdrawal requires the submission of the Re-enrollment Application form no later than the deadlines posted on this website.
 Virginia students re-enrolling after a withdrawal must re-apply for domiciliary status and are subject to the same criteria as entering students.

 Re-enrollment following a Full Medical Withdrawal is not automatic and involves a medical clearance procedure, which includes submission by the student of all necessary documentation addressing the behaviors or conditions which caused the original withdrawal.
 This process must begin by the deadlines posted on this website.
 Re-enrollment may be contingent upon additional restrictions or requirements for the student’s safety and success.